 The number and average duration of visits to the SaskH2O.ca website is a good measure of the use of tools that help ensure the protection of drinking water.
-During 2015-16, there was a significant increase in the number of visits to the website (Figure 7).
-There was a slight increase in the duration of visits compared to the previous fiscal year (Figure 8).
+During 2016-17, use of the Webtrends information system was discontinued without the knowledge of the Water Security Agency and therefore there is no related web site usage data available for 2016-17 (Figures 9 and 10).
+Use of an alternative web use analytical information system has been reinitiated to collect data for future years.